robgrzel/TheConsidition/IronMan/README.md

 Cpp:
 - tcp socket client receiving data from python server
+- during path planning computation:
     - use djikstra path search for initial path finding only (with bitmap
     - include costs in map and dynamics of terrain (no longer bitmap))
     - split initial path at chunks with heurestic set as distance from start to end of chunk
     - at each chunk use A* at each point to find optimal path
     - include extra costs at A*

 # Possible optimizations:
 - Use parallel djikstra algorithm with multiprocessing OpenMPI (nonblocking data transfer)